Codium-ai/codiumai-vscode-release/docs/codiumai_config_file.md

 The CodiumAI extension can be configured via a `.toml` configuration file.

-Please create a file named `.codiumai.toml` or `.codiumai.local.toml` in your source directory.
+Please create a file named `.codiumai.toml` or `.codiumai.local.toml` in your project.

+TYPICALLY, the best location of the file is next to the relevant `package.json` file.

-The file can be next to the code under test or inside any parent directory.
+However - CodiumAI will pick up the file if it's in the same directory as the file under test, or inside any parent directory.

 You can find an **example config file** at the bottom of this page.